mayshin10/SVM-Python/README.md

-# Iris_Classfying_SVM without any ML libraries
+# Iris_Classfying_SVM without ML libraries
-Support Vector Machine without any ML libraries.
+Support Vector Machine without ML libraries.
 It classifies Iris data set.
 It uses 80% of datasets for training and 20% of datasets for test.

 Requirements